 The PSAT 10 and PSAT/NMSQT variants follow the same PSAT scoring structure:

-Now that you know all about PSAT scoring, the PSAT grading scale, and how the PSAT is graded, let’s talk percentiles.
+Now that you understand PSAT scoring, let’s talk percentiles.

 PSAT percentiles are used to compare your overall and section scores with those achieved by other students.
 The percentiles show what percentage of students have scores equal to or lower than yours.